 A table has been provided (Appendix 1) to support identification of the units that are most recommendable for certain roles.

 Further guidance on the requirements of specific roles within the sector can be accessed on Social Care Wales' website.

-https://socialcare.wales/resources/qualification-framework-for-the-social-care-sector-in-wales learning process, and includes formal learning including classes, training sessions, coaching, seminars and tutorials.
-Guided learning hours are rounded up to the nearest five hours.
+https://socialcare.wales/resources/qualification-framework-for-the-social-care-sector-inwales

 Guided learning hour (GLH) value